mdaffin/disconnected.systems/_drafts/nimduino.md

 Blink in nim
 ===============

 Now its time to get nim to blink the led.
-We will need the `nim.cfg` and `panicoverride.nim` files from the previous steps.
+We will only need the `nim.cfg` and `panicoverride.nim` files from the previous steps.
 Then we need to create a small c library to talk to the Arduino that we can wrap with nim.
 This is just the c example above split into separate functions.

 <div class="code-header">led.c</div>